-Based on the Provoq concept's design, the new SRX is edgy, modern and more car-like than its predecessor.
-It’s also a bit more compact, with smaller V-6-only engines available.
-It’s built on its own platform, but shares elements of the underpinnings of the upcoming 2010 Saab 9-5 and 2010 Saab 9-4X.
-More high-tech options and a more refined interior were also the hallmarks of the new SRX.
-The shift to the new platform also included a shift to either front- or all-wheel drive, ditching the rear-drive of the previous model.
+Based on the Provoq concept, the new SRX's form is edgy and modern.
+It’s also a bit more compact than its predecessor, offering only a V-6 engine.
+The SRX is built on its own platform, but shares elements of the underpinnings of the Chevy Equinox and GMC Terrain.
+The shift to the new platform also included a change to either front- or all-wheel drive, ditching the previous model's rear-drive basis.

-Whichever basic setup you choose, the SRX is available with a range of optional upgrade packages, though the front-drive vehicle’s upgrade path is skewed toward luxury features, while the all-wheel drive SRX is pointed more toward a mixture of luxury and performance upgrades.
-Standard features across most of the range include dual-zone climate control, XM Radio, OnStar telematics, and tire pressure sensors.
-Optional upgrades add lots of potential, with a large UltraView sunroof, memory-setting seats, rearview camera system, wood trim, and a universal home remote available in many packages.
+More high-tech options and a more refined interior are the hallmark of the new SRX.
+Whichever basic setup you choose, the SRX is available with a range of optional upgrade packages, though the front-drive vehicle’s upgrade path is skewed toward luxury features, while the all-wheel-drive SRX is pointed more toward a mixture of luxury and performance upgrades.
+Standard features across most of the range include dual-zone climate control, SiriusXM Radio, OnStar telematics, and tire pressure sensors.
+Optional upgrades add lots of potential, with a large panoramic sunroof, memory seats, a rearview camera system, wood trim, and a universal home remote available in many packages.